 If you still have some energy left, there are also several short hikes to do in the cliffs around Railay.

-For those who are in good shape, you should know that there is a hidden lagoon inside the cliff, called Sa Phra Nang ou Princess Lagoon.
+For those who are in good shape, be aware that there is a hidden lagoon inside the cliff, called Sa Phra Nang or Princess Lagoon.

-From this same path, you can also reach the Railay viewpoint, which offers a spectacular view of the peninsula.
-The area is also very popular for climbing, with numerous routes installed in the cliffs.
+From this same trail, you can also reach the Railay viewpoint , which offers a spectacular view of the peninsula.
+The area is also very popular for rock climbing, with numerous routes established on the cliffs.

 Tonsai Beach